Skip to main content

 Areas of teaching and research interests include change and change management in large healthcare systems, physician alignment and engagement strategies to improve system performance, population health management, and the development of community-oriented care delivery systems, especially in rural settings.

-Dr. Bittle is Vice President of the Maryland Rural Health Association board and serves on the boards of the Maryland Association of Health Care Executives, and Shepherd's Clinic, which provides quality, low-cost primary health care to those who are medically uninsured in Central Baltimore.
+Dr. Bittle is past President of the Maryland Rural Health Association board and serves on the boards of the Maryland Association of Health Care Executives, and Shepherd's Clinic, which provides quality, low-cost primary health care to those who are medically uninsured in Central Baltimore.
+Dr. Bittle served as the American College of Healthcare Executives Regent for the State of Maryland from 2020-2023.

 Honors & Awards

-The Service Award from the American College of Healthcare Executives (2021), and the WC Woodward Award (2019) in recognition of an APHA Health Administration member who has advanced the practice of health administration through outstanding leadership, contributions in a management or educational setting, and provided significant service.
-Serves as the American College of Healthcare Executives Regent for the State of Maryland (2020-2023).
+Dr. Bittle is recipient of the Teaching Excellence Award in Ambulatory Care and Practice Management for the AUPHA (2024), the Distinguished Service Award (2024) and the Service Award (2021) from the American College of Healthcare Executives, and the WC Woodward Award (2019) in recognition of an APHA Health Administration member who has advanced the practice of health administration through outstanding leadership, contributions in a management or educational setting, and provided significant service.

 Select Publications